galaxyproject/galaxy-hub/src/news/GalaxyisHiring/index.md

 * Relational databases and query optimization
 * User management

 A minimum of 5 year experience with UNIX/Linux system administration is required.
-Applicants should submit a CV and list of references to [mailto:gxyhiring AT galaxyproject DOT org](gxyhiring AT galaxyproject DOT org).
+Applicants should submit a CV and list of references to [gxyhiring AT galaxyproject DOT org](mailto:gxyhiring AT galaxyproject DOT org).

 <div class='right'><a href='http://bx.mathcs.emory.edu/joining/'><img src="/src/Images/Logos/EmoryLogo.jpg" alt="Openings at Emory" width="200" /></a></div>